Who Am I? (Pale Waves album): Recording

 Who Am I? was primarily recorded in Los Angeles alongside producer Rich Costey who had previously worked with acts such as Foo Fighters, Muse and Biffy Clyro.
 The band chose to record in Los Angeles, California, as Baron-Gracie felt that "it's just a really encouraging and inspiring place because there are so many creative people".
 Despite Pale Waves often being described as the protégés of the 1975, the members of the latter band – who had previously helped produce the Pale Waves singles "Television Romance" and "There's a Honey" – had "zero involvement" with Who Am I?
-While speaking to The Big Issue North, Baron-Gracie revealed that the band had intended to feature a collaboration with the 1975 on the album, but these plans were abandoned because the band was "grown tired of being in their shadow."
+While speaking to The Big Issue North, Baron-Gracie revealed that the band had intended to feature a collaboration with the 1975 on the album, but these plans were abandoned because the band had "grown tired of being in [the 1975's] shadow."

 Portions of the album were recorded with the entire band in Los Angeles, but when the COVID-19 pandemic hit in March 2020, the band members dispersed: Baron-Gracie and Doran remained in L.A. while guitarist Hugo Silvani and bassist Charlie Wood returned to the UK.
 Silvani and Wood would record their own parts remotely and send them to Baron-Gracie and Doran in L.A.
 Owing to COVID-19 containment and prevention protocols, the last segment of the album was recorded alone by Baron-Gracie with one other producer in the room.
 Social distancing guidelines meant that Baron-Gracie spent most of this time confined to the studio's vocal booth.

 When the band was working on the album in the studio, the rock band Muse was recording in an adjacent room.
 According to Baron-Gracie: "They were really incredibly nice because they let us use loads of their equipment.
 And I actually recorded on Matt Bellamy’s vocal mic.
 He just lent it to me.
 He was like, 'Yeah, you can use this on your record, you can take any guitars that you want, and you can come in here when I’m not in here and play my piano.'
 And it was so cool of him to just let me use whatever I wanted."
 Bellamy was also going to perform some of the bass parts on the album, but as Baron-Gracie told DIY magazine: "We managed to do it over the internet with [Wood] in the end."